 Tuition Adjustment Policy & Schedules

-This policy applies to withdrawals and leaves of absence by all students (graduate, undergraduate, non-degree) for all semesters (Fall, Spring, Summer 1, Summer 2, Summer All).
+This policy applies to leaves of absence and withdrawals from the university by all students (graduate, undergraduate, non-degree) for all semesters (Fall, Spring, Summer 1, Summer 2, Summer All).
 This policy does not apply to Tepper graduate students (see below).

 Official Date of Withdrawal/Leave of Absence